daorejuela1/binary_trees/README.md

 Binary search trees allow binary search for fast lookup, addition and removal of data items, and can be used to implement dynamic sets and lookup tables.
 The order of nodes in a BST means that each comparison skips about half of the remaining tree, so the whole lookup takes time proportional to the binary logarithm of the number of items stored in the tree.

+## Insertion

+Insertion begins as a search would begin; if the key is not equal to that of the root, we search the left or right subtrees as before.
+Eventually, we will reach an external node and add the new key-value pair (here encoded as a record 'newNode') as its right or left child, depending on the node's key.